buntine/SwervinMervin/README.md

 ### Credits

   * [Jake at codeincomplete.com](http://codeincomplete.com/) and [Lou at extentofthejam.com](http://extentofthejam.com/) for their fantastic articles on pseudo-3d racing games.
   * My beautiful girlfriend, [Mel](http://melaniehuang.com), for all of the original pixel art.
+[See here](http://melaniehuang.com/projects/swervinmervin.html) for more information.
   * [LazerHawk](https://lazerhawk.bandcamp.com/), [Miami Nights 1984](https://soundcloud.com/miami-nights-1984), [Timecop 1983](https://timecop1983.bandcamp.com/) and [Alverna Gunn](http://www.metal-archives.com/bands/Alverna_Gunn/10011) for the excellent music.
   * Out Run (1986) for "letting me" use some sprites.
   * Jim Gillette, Macho Man Randy Savage and Cary-Hiroyuki Tagawa and Myself for the sound bites.